7ard1grad3/bash_scripts/README.md

 ## Options
 * Download repositories - Download your repositories from ~/repositories.txt file
 * Add a repository to repositories.txt - Add a new repository to your list
+* Go to repository folder in project directory
 * Generate SSH key - Will generate ssh key in ~/.ssh if missing
 * Copy SSH key - Will show public ssh key
+* Add SSH host - Will add ssh server to ~/ssh_hosts.txt
+* Connect to SSH host - Pick and connect to stored server
 * Install docker - Will install docker and docker compose
 * Install toolbox - Will install Jetbrains toolbox
 * Add script to alias - Add alias to ~/.bash_aliases.
 Script will be available from everywhere by typing `tool`